Video: Children narrowly missed in Bronx sidewalk shooting

 Police said it happened around 6:45 p.m.
-Thursday on Sheridan Avenue, near East 172nd Street, in the Claremont section of the borough.
+Thursday on Sheridan Avenue, near East 172nd Street, in the Mount Eden section of the borough.

 The unidentified shooter walked up and opened fire at the 24-year-old victim, striking him in the back and both legs, authorities said.

-Note: Correction: The Bronx neighborhood where the shooting occurred was changed to Mount Eden.